dimitrisPs/ris2017_toolkit/README.md

         └── camera_calibration.txt  # 12 line calibration file.
 ```

+The following scripts generate a processed  version of the RIS_2017 dataset
-the following program generates a modified dataset following the above file structure.
-The new dataset will contain stereo rectified frames (based on `--rect_alpha`)
+following the above file structure.
+The stereo rectified frames new dataset will
-de-interlaced, cropped and interpolated to `1280x1024` as described above.
+be de-interlaced, cropped and interpolated to `1280x1024`.
 Additionally a stereo_calib.json, OpenCV compatible, calibration file will be
-generated, in place of camera_calibration.txt.
-This calibration file contains
-the original the stereo parameters plus the computed rectification parameters.
+generated containing both the provided calibration parameters and the stereo
+rectification matrices in OpenCV format.
+The rectification cropping can be
+adjusted using the `--rect_alpha` flag.

+To create the a stereo rectified dataset de-interlaced and cropped to 1280x1024
+dataset,use the following script for the test and training sequence respectively

 ```bash
 python -m scripts.generate_stereo_binary_dataset /path_to_original/train_set /path_to_store_the_new/train_set --alpha_rect -1
 python -m scripts.generate_stereo_binary_dataset /path_to_original/test_set /path_to_store_the_new/test_set --alpha_rect -1
 ```

+To create the a monocular de-interlaced and cropped to 1280x1024 dataset,
+use the following script for the test and training sequence respectively

 ```bash
 python -m scripts.generate_clean_monocular_dataset /path_to_original/train_set /path_to_store_the_new/train_set